albill/albill.github.com/_posts/2005-03-11-more-dd-and-boingboing-madness.markdown

 ---
+author: admin
+date: '2005-03-11 14:42:15'
 layout: post
+slug: more-dd-and-boingboing-madness
+status: publish
 title: More D&D and BoingBoing Madness
-published: true
-meta: {}

-tags:
+wordpress_id: '419'
+categories:
 - Humor
-type: post
-status: publish
 ---
 <P>I used to LARP when I was about, oh, 17 or so.
 This was almost 17 years ago.
 Somehow, now, I'm glad that I stopped a year or so later.</P>
 <P>From <A href="http://www.boingboing.net/2005/03/11/dd_reenactment_vid_r.html">BoingBoing Blog</A>:</P>